 Male or female, young or old... wherever you are starting from, even from Zero, strength training is a vital part of health.
 Find something that you enjoy, indoors or out.
 From beginner to advanced, we have dozens of articles on strength training and functional fitness.
 Also consider cardio exercise, mobility, sleep, diet, and work-life balance - these are other commons areas of health that can also be addressed.

-Improving health is about finding motivation, prioritising self-care and taking action.
-If you want to take effective and targeted steps to that fit into your unique lifestyle, The Whole Health Practice is here to help.
-Whether your goal is exercise, to beat chronic illness or enhance your overall well-being, our consultations and customised programs deliver results.
+For most people, improving health is about finding motivation and prioritising self-care with an ultimate goal of taking action.
+If you want to take effective and targeted steps that fit into your unique lifestyle, The Whole Health Practice is here to help.

 Stay Healthy,